ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Protocol-specific Properties MUST use the protocol acronym as the Namespace (e.g., a `tcp` Connection could support a TCP-specific Transport Property, such as the user timeout value, in a Protocol-specific Property called `tcp.userTimeoutValue` (see {{tcp-uto}})).
-- Vendor or implementation specific properties MUST use a string identifying the vendor or implementation as the Namespace.
+- Vendor or implementation specific properties MUST be placed in a Namespace starting with the underscore `_` character and SHOULD use a string identifying the vendor or implementation.
-- For IETF protocols, the name of a Protocol-specific Property SHOULD be specified in an IETF document published in the RFC Series after IETF review.
+- For IETF protocols, the name of a Protocol-specific Property SHOULD be specified in an IETF document published in the RFC Series after IETF review and registered in the "Transport Property Namespaces" registry.

 Namespaces for each of the keywords provided in the IANA protocol numbers registry (see https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml) are reserved